 671 African American Literature - Dr. Carra Glatt

 From autobiographical narratives written by slaves in the eighteenth and nineteenth centuries to bestselling contemporary novels, African-American writers have produced an extraordinary body of literature.
-This course offers an introduction to this rich tradition as we consider these texts’ concerns with the boundaries of identity, the legacy of slavery, and the role and responsibilities of the black artist living in a predominantly white society.
+This Literature course offers an introduction to this rich tradition as we consider these texts’ concerns with the boundaries of identity, the legacy of slavery, and the role and responsibilities of the black artist living in a predominantly white society.

 676 Literature in the Arts - Prof. Evan Fallenberg

 For as long as humans have been writing texts, the written word has inspired artists of all kinds and served as a springboard to painting and sculpture, music, dance, theater, opera and other arts.
-This online course will examine texts and the art that has sprung from them through reading, listening, viewing, experiencing, attending virtual performances and exhibitions, and potentially creating something of our own.
-Participants will receive weekly modules for review, complete written assignments, and take part in online group discussions, culminating in a final project.
+This online Literature course will examine texts and the art that has sprung from them through reading, listening, viewing, experiencing, attending virtual performances and exhibitions, and potentially creating something of our own.
+Participants in Literature course 676 will receive weekly modules for review, complete written assignments, and take part in online group discussions, culminating in a final project.

 679 Rhetoric, Persuasion and the Media - Dr. Esther Schupak